 A Shift Towards Competency-Based Learning

-In response to the AIUM Guidelines, SonoSim has designed a comprehensive OB-GYN ultrasound training library using real-patients with a variety of pathologic conditions.
+In response to the AIUM Recommendations, SonoSim has designed a comprehensive OB-GYN ultrasound training library using real-patients with a variety of pathologic conditions.
 The SonoSim® Ultrasound Training Solution is a laptop-based ultrasound training solution that provides education in a modular format (didactics, assessment, and SonoSimulator® hands-on scanning).
 SonoSim’s educational offerings and assessment tools address the recently published standards and make it easy for OB-GYN program directors seeking to match the latest training requirements.
 Learn more here.

 Green I, Kahan M, Wong S. Obstetric and Gynecologic Resident Ultrasound Education Project: Is the Current Level of Gynecologic Ultrasound Training in Canada Meeting the Needs of Residents and Faculty?
 J Ultrasound Med.
 2015;34(9):1583-1589.